 (Bhagat Singh, Sukhdev, Rajguru)

-to great trouble, be destroyed!
+to great trouble,

 Soon take another birth,